TOSIT-IO/tdp-website/content/docs/tdp.md

 - post
   Blog articles and announcements.

 The documents inside a collection are written in MDX, a Mardown derivative.
-Filename must end with either the `.md` or `.mdx` extension.
+Filename ends with either the `.md` or the `.mdx` extension.
 A document slug is extracted from parent directories preceding the collection directory as well as from the document name unless it matches the `index[.{lang}].md[x]` expression.

 For example, `./content/pages/parent/child/page.en.md` is equivalent to `./content/pages/parent/child/page/index.en.md` and yields to: